shawnhsueh/GameAI_dqn/README.md

 # Game Description
-You and your opponent each have 10 (`action_size-1`) bargaining chips, and you will play 5 (`state_size`) matches to compare your bets.
+You and your opponent each have 10 bargaining chips, and you will play 5 matches to compare your bets.
 The person with the most wins will ultimately be declared the winner.

 **Play the game here: [betting game](https://shawnhsueh.pythonanywhere.com)**